eliasbenussi/eliasbenussi.github.io/_drafts/concurrent-parallel-and-async-disambiguation.markdown

 A key concept at this point is that of time-slicing -->

-It is important to notice at this point that the total time of execution does not change with different execution orders.
+Additionally, notice that the total time of execution does not change with different execution orders.
 Concurrency only refers to the ability to have multiple correct orders of execution, but does not lead to any performance improvements in principle.
 This changes with parallelism

 ## Parallel execution

-It is by now renown that parallel execution allows to leverage multi-core hardware to execute programs faster.
+Parallelism is the idea of leveraging multi-core hardware to execute different steps of a program simultaneously, and it is thus often discussed in the context of high performance computing.
 But how does this work?
-The jist is that in concurrent programs, some steps are independent from each other (these are the one that can be executed in either order) and can therefore be executed independently on different cores.
+As you may have guessed, it is not a silver bullet to high performance, and it only provides benefits on programs that are concurrent by nature.
+The gist is that steps that are independent from each other in concurrent programs (these are the one that can be executed in either order) can be executed simultaneously on different cores.

 In order to understand this, it's important to separate the concept of a task to be executed, and the actual executor.